trivago/gollum/docs/consumers/proxy.rst

     Defines either one or an aray of stream names this consumer sends messages to.
 **Address**
   Defines the protocol, address/DNS and port to listen to.
-  The protocol can either be "socket://" for unix domain, "tcp://" for TCP or "udp://" for UDP sockets.
+  The protocol can either be "socket://" for unix domain or "tcp://" for TCP.
+UDP sockets cannot be used.
-  In addtion to that, any protocol supported by `net.Dial <http://golang.org/pkg/net/#Dial>`_ is possible here.
-**Acknowledge**
-  When set to true, the socket consumer will send "OK\n" after recieving a message or batch of messages.
-  Set to false by default.
 **Partitioner**
   The partitioner defines the algorithm used to separate messages from the stream.
   By default this is set to "delimiter".